Mass media in Vietnam: Radio

 The first Vietnamese-language radio transmission took place on 2 September 1945, when President Hồ Chí Minh delivered the declaration of independence of the Democratic Republic of Vietnam.

 Prior to 1945, Vietnamese citizens were prohibited from owning radio receivers.
 Broadcasting activities were controlled by the French colonial administration, which had established Vietnam's first radio station, Radio Saigon, in the late 1920s.

-Vietnam's national radio service, now known as the Voice of Vietnam (VOV), began broadcasting from Hanoi just one week after the declaration of independence.
+Vietnam's national radio service, now known as the Voice of Vietnam, began broadcasting from Hanoi just one week after the declaration of independence.
 During the Vietnam War, Radio Hanoi served as a key propaganda channel for the Democratic Republic of Vietnam.

 South Vietnam set up its own network in Saigon in 1955.

 In 1955, South Vietnam established its own radio network based in Saigon.
 Following the country's reunification in 1975, all regional radio services were consolidated under the Voice of Vietnam, which officially became the national radio broadcaster in 1978.

 Today, VOV offers a wide range of content across various platforms, encompassing news, culture, music, and educational programming.
 Its broadcasts are transmitted nationwide and internationally via AM and FM broadcasting.
 VOV operates several specialized channels, including: